hashan41/Rusty/README.md

 We are looking forward to integrate LDAP or any other database to manage users and destinations.

+## Demo Setup instructions

+Rusty Demo Service and Client Application is in Demo folder.

+1. Rusty Service Demo is Web Project developed using Netbeans 7.4.
+Deploy Project in Any Java Application server. and add Rusty.jar before build the project.
+2. Rusty Client Application has to deploy or place it in ROOT.war folder(need a .jsp deployer) and run Client Application

 ## Setup instructions

 * **Download Rusty.jar**